kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 > Exercise 4 - Retry

 TODO prepare exercise (retry - sends to queue with no listeners, after TTL Rabbit sends to DLX which is the queue that has listeners and will process. draw an image)
-TODO talk about retry with delay, deduplication
+        Retry - original message id, use new because of duplicate detection in Rabbit?
+Ukazku s DLX.
+Info o pluginu TODO talk about retry with delay, deduplication

 ***